89Q12/89Q12/README.md

 - PCB Design
 - Hardware (reverse)engineering
 - Embeded developement

+### Things I host for myself

+- Mail
+- Wiki
+- Photomanagement

+## How to reach me

+Either you know and already have contact info or via E-mail 89q12[at]puppy[.]rip for questions or discussions related to kubernetes or IaC etc :3

 <!--
 **89Q12/89Q12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.